TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/009 Configuring Relationships.md

 We will just update the domain classes.

 [I have asked this question on reddit](https://www.reddit.com/r/dotnet/comments/yd1h0f/keeping_efc_navigation_properties_out_of_the/), maybe someone has given input, when you read this.
-Eventually this paragraph may get updated.
+Eventually this paragraph may get updated.\
+See last section on this slide for more information.

 ## Update to Domain Classes
 This means an update to the User class, it looks like this: